 Mosquito is the height of exoticism.
 They prepare excellent Cantonese cuisine, especially the lovely Chinese dumplings known as dim sum.
 Owner Giles is an Englishman who, after travelling round Asia for years, decided to open a Chinese restaurant in Barcelona, while avoiding clichés.
 To make it even more different from the norm, he's got four taps of exquisite English beers and an offer of more than 70 brands of bottled craft beer from Catalonia and around the world.
 If you're in the mood for a certain type of beer, just ask.
 Giles seems to have written the encyclopaedia on the stuff.

-Cafe Emma is the bistro of the moment in Barcelona.
-Two Michelin-starred chefs, Romain Fornell and Michel Sarran, have come together and entrusted their kitchen to Daniel Brin, who previously worked in the gone-but-not-forgotten Maison du Languedoc Roussillon.
-A true bistro, Cafe Emma offers a daily set lunch menu featuring traditional French cusine.
+At Cafe Emma two Michelin-starred chefs, Romain Fornell and Michel Sarran, have come together and entrusted their kitchen to Daniel Brin, who previously worked in the gone-but-not-forgotten Maison du Languedoc Roussillon.
+A true bistrot, Cafe Emma offers a daily set lunch menu featuring traditional French cusine.
 Among their top dishes are the 'blanquette de veau' (veal stew), the punchy onion soup, the onglet with challots, the macaroni with lobster and the steak tartare.